OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 The admin should be clearly told in the help documentation that the identifier of a unit should be the quantity associated with the unit.
 For a unit of unit_represent_type of quantity that makes sense.
 For flow it might be less obvious.
 For example, a rate of liter/hour has an identifier of liter.
 Note the name could be liter/hour.
 The same is true for raw but that seems more intuitive.

 If a unit is changed (really only applies if type_of_unit, suffix and/or displayable is changed) by edit, creation or deletion then cause C<sub>ik</sub> to be updated as described in [determining-conversions](#determining-conversions).
+Note that the units table originally had the constraint that
+UNIQUE (type_of_unit, unit_index)
+but this caused issues.
+A few example of issues are:

+- If you change the type of unit from meter to/from unit then the unit_index might be the same as one in the new type.
+- Type suffix does not ever use the unit_index so setting it to a unique value would be added work.

+While these could be overcome, it was decided to remove the constraint.
+Since the new modal design only allows for editing one unit at a time, the Cik can be updated after each one.
+For a new unit it can be any dummy value but null may be a good choice.
+There will be a brief period in which the unit_index will be out of sync with Cik but this should be short.
+A bigger issue is that the Redux state in the client will be different for than in the database.
+OED has this issue in many places and a general solution would need to be done.
+Another issue is if two admins edit at the same time.
+Since these are all uncommon situations, OED is not going to deal with them at this time.

 ### new-admin-conversion-page

+TODO This is somewhat implemented but need to check what parts are left to do.

 OED needs to allow an admin to see all unit conversions as a table.
 There would be a column for each [column in the database](#database-changes-for-units) and a row for each conversion.
 As usual, ids are converted to the name.
-This will be very similar to the meter and map admin pages.
-All values but the id can be changed by the admin.
+This will be very similar to the meter and map admin pages (and unit page above).
 The destination_id cannot have type_of_unit of meter.
 Also, the source cannot be the same as the destination.
 The default values are:

 - bidirectional is false
 - slope = 1
 - intercept = 0

+I think the decision was made not to allow the admin to change the source or destination of a conversion.
+The issue was it can have undesirable side effects.
+An admin must create a new conversion and then delete the old one to do this.

 There should also be a button to delete any conversion/row.
+This may make a current meter or group unusable.
+TODO sometime we should consider checks for this.

 OED allow admins to add a new conversions.
 An "add conversion" button would be available on this page that would then reveal the needed input items.
 This could be very similar to editing a conversion.
 If bidirectional is chosen, make sure the other direction of destination to source is not in the conversion table; if it does then report to admin and don't allow the change.
 A "save" button would put the changes into the database.
 If a conversion slope, intercept or bidirectional is changed (by edit, created or deleted) then cause C<sub>ik</sub> to be updated as described in [determining-conversions](#determining-conversions).
 While optimizations could be made, for the first shot just redoing the array from scratch seems best.